GerHobbelt/xmail/xmail/docs/Readme.txt

     You can use external modules (executables) to perform user authentication instead of using XMail 'mailusers.tab' lookups.
-Inside the userauth directory you'll find one directory for each service whose authentication can be handled externally (for now only POP3).
+Inside the userauth directory you'll find one directory for each service whose authentication can be handled externally (see "SMTPEXTAUTH.TAB" for SMTP).
 Suppose We must authenticate 'USERNAME' inside 'DOMAIN', XMail first tries to lookup (inside userauth/pop3) a file named:

     'DOMAIN.tab'